Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 * git commit -s -m"New main head"

-Create the branch for the update pull request from current main head, merge into it the PSA-Crypto development branch to get its last version (not necessary if the PSA-Crypto development branch has not changed since the last update) and then update the PSA cryptography implementation by applying the patch to end up with the same tree as the new-main branch.
+Create the branch for the update pull request from current main head, merge into it the TF-PSA-Crypto development branch to get its last version (not necessary if the TF-PSA-Crypto development branch has not changed since the last update) and then update the PSA cryptography implementation by applying the patch to end up with the same tree as the new-main branch.
-* git checkout -b update-against-\<mbedtls-commit-id\>-PR\<mbedtls-pr\>-with-\<psa-crypto-commit-id\>-PR\<psa-crypto-pr\> main
+* git checkout -b update-against-\<mbedtls-commit-id\>-PR\<mbedtls-pr\>-with-\<tf-psa-crypto-commit-id\>-PR\<tf-psa-crypto-pr\> main
-* git merge development -m"Merge \<psa-crypto-commit-id\>-PR\<psa-crypto-pr\>"
+* git merge development -m"Merge \<tf-psa-crypto-commit-id\>-PR\<tf-psa-crypto-pr\>"
 * git diff HEAD new-main > patch.file
 * git apply patch.file
 * rm patch.file